Japan Photo Guide Site Facebook Twitter Contact Evan Linkedin Rss Smiley Photo Booth

 My favorite photos from 3+ years in Japan

-Nov 30 | Evan | No Comments |
+Nov 30 | Evan | Comments Off on My favorite photos from 3+ years in Japan |

 The title pretty much says it all!
 As I gear up to photograph a wedding in Japan in January I thought I would put together a slideshow of my favorite photos I made while over there.
 Make sure you turn your sound on as there is an awesome song by Gunsolo called “Arcadia.”
 Also, if you are heading to Japan, or know somebody else who is, don’t forget I am available as a photography tour guide for your trip to Japan!